Timmy-Churchill/AI_therapist/README.md

 - The `indexTEST.html` file serves as a testing interface for the backend logic.
 - The `index.html` file is the working frontend that communicates with the backend.
 - Make sure to adjust the 'Frontend path' variable in app.py according to which one you want to see
+- Also I commented out all the pentagon stuff on app.py (still there though)

 ## Contributing